VINYL FLOORING

 Quick answer

-Vinyl flooring suits bathrooms because it's 100% waterproof, resists mould, and stays warm underfoot.
-Choose LVT (luxury vinyl tile) for realistic wood/stone look (£20–40 per m²) or sheet vinyl for budget bathrooms (£10–18 per m²).
-Both handle shower splashes and floor puddles without damage.
+Vinyl flooring suits bathrooms because it's 100% waterproof, resists mould, and stays warmer underfoot than tile.
+Choose LVT (luxury vinyl tile) for a realistic wood or stone look (£20-40 per m²) or sheet vinyl for a budget, seam-free bathroom (£10-18 per m²).
+Both handle shower splashes and floor puddles without damage, though the floor alone doesn't make a room watertight; wall-floor junctions still need sealing.

 Why vinyl for bathrooms?